toukokeskisampi-insta/serverless-mcp-proto/results/prompts.md

 # Sauna time 3

 ElectricityTable columns
-- start_date, String, partition key
+- start_date, String, partition key, "YYYY-mm-dd" format
 - start_time, String, sort key, "HH:MM:ss" format
-- price, String, Price of electricity as "cents/kWh"
+- price, String, Price of electricity as "cents/kWh" (Euros)

+Example of a working query
+{
+  "expressionAttributeValues": {
+    ":date": "2025-11-12",
+    ":end": "22:00:00",
+    ":start": "18:00:00"
+  },
+  "keyConditionExpression": "start_date = :date AND start_time BETWEEN :start AND :end", "limit": 100,
+  "tableName": "ElectricityTable"
+}

 Use dynamodb-readonly.query-table without projection to fetch the required data.
 Pay close attention on the query syntax and remember to set the keys and values in the "ExpressionAttributeValues" object.

-Today is 2025-11-10.
+Today is 2025-11-11.
 The sauna needs to run for 30 minutes and uses 6kW of power.
 I like to go to the sauna somewhere between 18:00 and 22:00.
 Preferably around 20:00 but if it is over 10 cents more expensive than the cheapest option then go with the cheaper one.

-At which time should I turn on the sauna today and how much will it cost in total?
+At which time should I turn on the sauna tomorrow and how much will it cost in total?